StefanoDalMas/NeoVim_config/README.md

 ## Mappings
 `<leader>` in this config is the  spacebar
-I've added a custom mapping for crates
+I've added a custom mapping for crates.

 `<leader> rcu` which updates all crates in the file, so if you're in the .toml file you run it to update them all at once